-Going green is easier than you think.
-There are little things you can do every day to help reduce greenhouse gases and make a less harmful impact on the environment.
-Taking care of the Earth is not just a responsibility -- it's a privilege.
-In that spirit, HowStuffWorks came up with 10 things you can do to help save the Earth.
+But what about individuals?
+What can we do to pitch in and help save the Earth?
+There are plenty of things you can do every day to help reduce greenhouse gases and your carbon footprint to make a less harmful impact on the environment.
+Taking care of the Earth is not just a responsibility, it's a necessity.
+In that spirit, HowStuffWorks has come up with 10 things you can do now to help save the planet.